 The Principals have guaranteed mortgage loans encumbering the Centers.
-As of the date of this Prospectus, the aggregate principal amount of such loans is \$23.8 million, and the aggregate principal amount guaranteed by the Principals is approximately \$15.0 million.
+The aggregate principal amount of such loans is \$23.75 million, and the aggregate principal amount guaranteed by the Principals is approximately \$15.01 million.
 The existence of such guarantees could result in the Principals having interests that are inconsistent with the interests of the Company.